Conceptual Compression via Deep Structure and Texture Synthesis: Experiments

 \subsubsection{Baselines}

 We compare the proposed method with traditional compression standards and learning-based compression methods on the test datasets.
-For traditional compression framework, we choose widely-used compression standards JEPG and JPEG2000, and current state-of-the-art HEVC-based image compression codec BPG for comparison.
-For deep learning-based image compression systems adopting end-to-end optimization, the method in Minnen \textit{et al.}~\cite{minnen2018joint} is used for comparison.
-The specific settings are detailed as follows: \begin{itemize} \item \textbf{JPEG}: we use JPEG Encoder of Matlab with quality factor $QF = 1$, which obtains maximum compression ratio of JPEG. \item \textbf{JPEG2000}: the images are compressed by OpenJPEG platform with quality parameter aligned with the compression ratio of proposed method, ranging from $200$ to $500$. \item \textbf{BPG}: we use standard bpg codec\footnote{https://bellard.org/bpg} with $QP$ ranging from $40$ to $51$ for compression ratio alignment. \item \textbf{Minnen \textit{et al.}~\cite{minnen2018joint}}: The deep compression network is trained exactly following the procedure in~\cite{minnen2018joint} with hyper prior.
+For the traditional compression codecs, the widely-used compression standards JEPG and JPEG2000, HEVC-based image compression codec BPG, and the latest standard Versatile Video Coding (VVC)~\cite{bross2021overview} are applied for comparisons.
+Moreover, some prior works aim to optimize conventional codecs using perceptual metrics to improve the perceptual quality~\cite{wang2011ssim,helmrich2019perceptually,sun2019perceptual}.
+We also provide a comparison with a perceptually optimized method based on VVC using quantization parameter adaptation (VVC$+$QPA)~\cite{helmrich2019perceptually}.
+For deep learning-based image compression approaches, we compare with Minnen \textit{et al.}~\cite{minnen2018joint} which adopts end-to-end optimization, previous generative compression Agustsson \textit{et al.}~\cite{agustsson2019generative}, and an existing conceptual compression method (LCIC)~\cite{chang2019layered}.
+LCIC employs basic VAE-GAN architecture for encoder and decoder, where the generator applies the U-Net structure and combines edge maps and latent codes by direct concatenation as input.
+The specific settings are detailed as follows: \begin{itemize} \item \textbf{JPEG}: we use JPEG Encoder of Matlab with quality factor $QF = 1$, which obtains maximum compression ratio of JPEG. \item \textbf{JPEG2000}: the images are compressed by OpenJPEG platform with quality parameter aligned with the compression ratio of proposed method, ranging from $200$ to $500$. \item \textbf{BPG}: we use standard bpg codec\footnote{https://bellard.org/bpg} with $QP$ ranging from $40$ to $51$ for compression ratio alignment. {\item \textbf{VVC}: We adopt the intra mode in VVC reference software VTM $11.0$\footnote{https://vcgit.hhi.fraunhofer.de/jvet/VVCSoftware\_VTM} and present reconstruction results at a similar bitrate to ours for comparison. \item \textbf{VVC$+$QPA}: Perceptually optimized method~\cite{helmrich2019perceptually} has been adopted in the reference software of VVC.
+Thus, we conduct testings on VTM with \textit{QPA} macro turned on. \item \textbf{Agustsson \textit{et al.}~\cite{agustsson2019generative}}: We provide the experimental results of Agustsson \textit{et al.} using a reproduced implementation\footnote{https://github.com/Justin-Tan/generative-compression}.
+For fair comparisons, we have trained the models of generative compression without adding noise on the same datasets as ours with 120 epochs. \item \textbf{LCIC}: We trained the model of LCIC\footnote{https://github.com/changjianhui/LCIC-pytorch} on the same datasets as ours for fair comparisons.
+The dimensionality of texture latent codes is set to 64 to compare reconstruction quality at equal bitrate. } \item \textbf{Minnen \textit{et al.}~\cite{minnen2018joint}}: The deep compression network is trained exactly following the procedure in~\cite{minnen2018joint} with hyper prior.
 We set $\lambda=0.0025$ for obtaining average 0.16 bits per pixel (bpp), and $\lambda=0.005$ for average 0.2 bpp. \end{itemize}